-HE 199 Special Studies in First Aid 3 credits, 4 hours Either the Red Cross multi-media course or the Red Cross standard course provides the basic first aid procedures.
-The skills are supplemented with specialized instruction in highaltitude emergency care, or childhood emergency procedures or accident prevention and emergency care.
+HE 199 Special Studies in First Aid 4 hours 3 credits Either the Red Cross multi-media course or the Red Cross standard course provides the basic first aid procedures.
+The skills are supplemented with specialized instruction in high altitude emergency care, or childhood emergency procedures or accident prevention and emergency care.

-HE 199 Seminar in Health Studies-Narcotics and Alcohol 3 credits, 3 hours
+HE 199 Seminar in Health Studies-Narcotics and Alcohol 3 hours 3 credits

-Multi-disciplinary study of the effects of drugs and alcohol on the physical, mental and social aspects of the individual.
+Multi-disciplinary study of the detrimental factors of social environment and their effect on the body.

-HE 250 Personal Health 3 credits, 3 hours Study of the personal health problems of men and women with emphasis on implications of family life, mental health, communicable diseases, degenerative diseases, nutrition, mood modifiers and consumer health.
+HE 250 Personal Health 3 hours 3 credits Study of the personal health problems of men and women with emphasis on implications of family life, mental health, communicable diseases, degenerative diseases, nutrition, mood modifiers and consumer health.

-HE 251 Community Health 3 credits, 3 hours Presents the most recent knowledge of community health problems and agencies within the time allotted.
-Specifically points out community health needs and programs, health resources and the relationship of personal health to community health.
+HE 251 Community Health 3 hours 3 credits Present the most recent knowledge of community health problems and agencies within the time allotted.
+Specifically point out community health needs and programs, health resources and the relationship of personal health to community health.
 Two major areas that will be looked at in this course are community health agencies and their inner functions for protection of the individual, and the development of individual recognition, responsibility and action in the solving of community health problems.

-HE 252 First Aid 3 credits, 4 hours First aid and safety procedures for individuals, schools, athletics and civil defense; meets certification standards of the American Red Cross for the standard first aid card.
+HE 252 First Aid 4 hours 3 credits First aid and safety procedures for individuals, schools, athletics and civil defense; meets certification standards of the American Red Cross for the multi-media and advanced first aid card.